c0r0n3r/dheater/README.md

 ##### Postfix

-There is a necessary filters, but it is applied only in ddos mode.
+There is a relevant filter, but it is applied only in ddos mode.
 The followings should be added to `jail.local`.

 ```ini
 [postfix]